turboscrew/rpi_stub/Readme.txt

     return from exception
 ENDPROCESS

-The resuming from a breakpoint is a bit messy.
-When a breakpoint fires, the gdb_handle_pending_state is called and the breakpoint is written over by the saved (original) instruction.

-When resume takes place, a variable 'gdb_resuming' is set (to the index of the trapping breakpoint) for resuming from breakpoint and single stepping over the "breakpointed" instruction is made.
+When resume takes place, a variable 'gdb_resuming' is set (to the index of the trapping breakpoint) for resuming from single stepping over the "breakpointed" instruction is made.

 When the single step fires, the single step handling in gdb_handle_pending_state puts the "missing" bkpt in the code and resumes again.

 single-stepping
 in command interpreter s-command checks the next instruction